Walking in the French Alps

 The French Alps is famous for walking and there are routes all over the Alps.
 We have focused on the undiscovered Southern French Alps for our walking in the French Alps holidays as there really is something for everyone.

-From the dramatic himalayan-like valley of Vagaudemar, 22km long dominated by 3000m+ glaciated peaks on either side, to the rolling alpine landscape of the Champsaur valley, within an hour of each other, the only limit is your imagination!
+From the dramatic Himalayan-like Valgaudemar Valley, 22km long dominated by 3000m+ glaciated peaks on either side, to the rolling alpine landscapes of the Champsaur Valley within an hour of each other, the only limit is your imagination!

-The Champsur valley is famed for it's 'bocage', the alpine farmer's system of hedgerows and fields.
-It the only remaining example in the Alps.
+The Champsaur Valley is famed for its unique 'bocage', the alpine farmer's system of hedgerows and fields.
+It the only such existing example in a mountainous environment.

-There is also the stunning limestone massif of Devoluy and the deep blue turquoise waters of the lakes of Serre Poncon and Lac du Sautet to compliment the mountain views.
+There is also the stunning limestone Dévoluy massif, not to mention the deep blue turquoise waters of the Serre-Ponçon and Sautet lakes to compliment the mountain views.

 Unusually for the Alps, there has never been any industry in this area, and as a result the area has become famous for its pure air and the diversity of flora and fauna that thrive on the mountain-sides and in the valleys.
 Every season has its own special charm.

 There are countless day walks taking in ridges, cols, lakes and peaks.
-Or, if you want to go for a longer journey why not utilise the network of long distance footpaths - GR routes (Grande Randonnée), that criss-cross the high mountains of the Ecrins National park and go off for a few days staying in mountain refuges along the way.
+Or, if you want to go for a longer journey why not use the network of long distance footpaths - GR routes (Grande Randonnée), that criss-cross the high mountains of the Ecrins National park and go off for a few days staying in mountain refuges along the way!

 The classic long distance route in the area is the Tour du Vieux Chaillol which we can organise for you as a guided or self guided trip.

-Conditions are great for walking all year round, however from November until May winter walking equipment may be needed and a knowledge of avalanche hazard and safety is required.
+Conditions are great for walking all year round, however from November until May, winter walking equipment may be needed and a knowledge of avalanche hazard and safety is required.
 Have a look at our snowshoeing page for more information about winter walking.
+If you love wildlife, our Walk through the foothills of the Alps is a must do trip.

-All the guides we use are fully qualified and experienced accompagnateurs en montage (equivalent to mountain leader) or UIAGM high mountain guides who are local to the area.
-Our guides won't just lead the way and keep you safe, they will show you where the wildlife is hiding out, tell you what plants are what, and explain the geology and history of the features you will see on your walks.
+All the guides we use are fully qualified and experienced accompagnateurs en montagne (equivalent to mountain leader) or UIAGM high mountain guides who are local to the area.
+Our guides won't just lead the way and keep you safe, they will show you where the wildlife is hiding out, tell you about the plants, and explain the geology and history of the features you will see on your walks.
 They'll use their local knowledge and experience and a little ingenuity to find the most spectacular routes that will fit into your holiday.